Brian-MacCurtin/Data-Analyst-Practice/README.md

 ## Research Question 1: What are the **top-paying** jobs for a data analyst?

-For the first research question, I filtered down the data lo only look at the top 10 highest paying remote data analyst jobs.
-I joined the table that had job the job posting information with the table that had information about the company so I could include the company name in the results.
+For the first research question, I filtered down the data and only looked at the top 10 highest paying remote data analyst jobs.
+I joined the table that had the job posting information with the table that had information about the company, which allowed me to include the company name in the results.
 I also kept only certain columns I felt were informative from the table with the information about the job postings.

 ```SQL
 SELECT